-Connects to the power status indicator on the chassis front panel.
-The LED is on when the system is operating.
+System Status LED Connects to the power status indicator S0 On on the chassis front panel.
+The LED is S3/S4/S5 Off when the system is operating.
 The LED is off when the system is in S3/S4 sleep state or powered off (S5).